 As mentioned earlier, the price is pretty fair.
 You can see the menu above (which is for take out and dine in), and it is not something I would say is marked up since for the serving size and quality, it is fair.
 In terms of pricing, I would place this more towards affordable.

 The set-up is mainly for take out, maybe because of COVID and the original location, so keep in mind that when you are dining in, you do pay for everything before sitting down, including tip!
 You can still leave cash at the table, but it is best to tip before hand, especially because the service I had was great.
 Another important thing to note is that the water is cold, citrus infused, and self-serve.
 There are also a lot of take out options you can enjoy at home as you can see below.
+Update from June 2022: It is still pay before you eat and no reservations.
+Also, yes, I got the bag!

 The other items I ate was the complimentary bread that came with a side of olive oil and balsamic vinegar.
 The bread is nice on it’s own, however I recommend pairing it with the olive oil and of course, cleaning up the pasta sauce on your plate with it.
 Another Pasta Sisters item we ordered was the in-house lemonade which was not too sour yet still fresh, and pleasantly filled to the top.
+In June 2022, I ordered the cappuccino and it was okay but kind of reminded me more of a latte.

 Overall & Recommendations

-If you couldn’t tell by now, Pasta Sisters (especially at Culver City) is somewhere I will be dining in again next time I am in LA!
+If you couldn’t tell by now, Pasta Sisters (especially at Culver City) is somewhere I will be dining in again next time I am in LA (and I did)!
 It is fairly affordable and great for take out, but dining in had a great warm environment.
 I would recommend the ravioli if you can get it (it might have been a special pasta at the time) but play around with the different sauces available.
 I am curious to try the other sauces that will be available next time I am there.
 If anyone from Pasta Sisters reads this I recommend you continue to provide quality meals at great prices with great service.
 However, if you can, please introduce an eggplant parmesan and veggie lasagna!

 If you’ve been here or the original locations, please let me know your thoughts in the comments of this blog post or the related social media posts.
 I will appreciate it if you give a follow on Tiktok, Instagram, and Facebook as well as staying tuned to the blog for more content from this LA trip!